ramp4-pcar4/ramp4-pcar4/docs/api-guides/layers.md

 - An optional integer number to buffer the geometry.
 Is generally only useful if the geometry is a point (i.e. where a mouse click / crosshair click occurred).
 The number represents pixels to buffer by (so 5 would be a 10x10 pixel square around the point at the current map scale level).
 - Optional result of a local hit test (a promise resolving in an array of graphic hit results).
 Utilized when in hybrid identify mode; will ensure any local results are excluded from the server results, avoiding duplicates.

 The result object of `runIdentify()` is on the fancy side, as there are a few levels identify acts upon.
+The topmost array of results has an entry for each logical layer involved, including:

+- The `uid` of the logical layer
+- A request timestamp (`requestTime`)
+- An array of individual hits (`items`) for the logical layer
+- A loaded flag (`loaded`) to indicate if `items` has been populated.
+- A promise (`loading`) that resolves when `items` has been populated.
+- A flag to indicate if the identify request failed (`errored`).

-The topmost array of results has an entry for each logical layer involved, including the logical `uid`, a request timestamp(`requestTime`), a loading flag (`loaded`) and promise (`loading`), and another array of individual hits (`items`) for the logical layer.
-The loading properties here indicate when the items array as been populated, but be aware that individual `items` still may be downloading their own data.
+The loading properties here indicate when the items array as been populated, but be aware that individual `items` may still need to download their own data.

+The objects in the `items` array manage each result.
+To limit lots of potential network calls from issuing on large uncached results, some items will need to be explicitly loaded at an approprite time.
+The item exposes:

+- The result `data`.
+Will be undefined until the item is loaded.
-The `items` array contains a loading flag and promise to track the download of its data, a format specification and a property to contain data that aligns to the given format.
-Current format values include `esri` (standard attribute format), `text`, `image`, `html`, `xml`, `json`, `unknown`.
+- The expected `format` of the data.
+Supported values include `esri` (standard attribute format), `text`, `image`, `html`, `xml`, `json`, `unknown`.
+- A `started` flag that indicates if the data has begun (or finished) loading.
+- A `loaded` flag indicating the data has loaded.
+- A `loading` promise that resolves once the data is loaded.
+- A `load()` method that will initiate the loading of the data.
+It returns the `loading` promise.
+There is no harm in calling load on an item that has already begun or finished loading; it will not start a duplicate request.

 ```js
 [